Stocks Higher, Dollar Lower Before Fed Rate Call - UrduPoint

 "The Fed is done, not just for this meeting, but for the cycle and the next move will be a rate cut," said Saxo Asia Pacific's Charu Chanana.

-Wall Street opened with small gains, with the Dow edging 0.1 percent higher, after all three main indices rose for a second straight session Tuesday.
+"These weaker economic numbers will be welcomed by the Federal Reserve later today as evidence that the US economy is slowing and that a pause is appropriate, and that we could well be done as far as further rate hikes are concerned," said analyst Michael Hewson at CMC Markets UK.

-European shares were higher in afternoon trading, having spent some time in the red.
+Wall Street was higher in afternoon trading and Europe's main indices closed with gains.

-Asia's main stock markets mostly ended higher after the positive close on Wall Street on Tuesday.
+Asia's main stock markets mostly ended higher after a positive close on Wall Street on Tuesday.

 Tokyo rallied more than two percent after the Bank of Japan (BoJ) stopped short of fully tweaking its monetary policy on Tuesday, even as it hiked inflation expectations.